ThibTrip/pangres/README.md

 _Thanks to [freesvg.org](https://freesvg.org/) for the logo assets_

 Upsert with pandas DataFrames (<code>ON CONFLICT DO NOTHING</code> or <code>ON CONFLICT DO UPDATE</code>) for PostgreSQL, MySQL, SQlite and potentially other databases behaving like SQlite (untested) with some additional optional features (see features).
 Upserting can be done with **primary keys** or **unique keys**.
-Pangres also handles the creation of non existing SQL tables and schemas.
+Pangres also handles the creation of non-existing SQL tables and schemas.

 # Features